lipeRefosco/nextjs-studies/README.md

 [ ] Show user information
 [ ] Back button.

-#### Navigation experiênce
+#### Navigation experience
-When the user clicks on the back button will go back to the previous
+When the user clicks on the back button will go back to the previous page, previously cached to don't make multiple requests.

 ### Installation
 To initialize a Next.js project will need to run `npx create-next-app@latest` and follow what is asked.